haridev-v/geometry-first-fem/README.md

 - The relationship between basis functions, operators, and physical models
 - How numerical stability and conditioning emerge from geometric structure

+These notes are motivated by practical experience with large-scale thermo-mechanical and transport simulations.

+---
+## Author

+**Haridev Vaikundamoorthy**
+Computational Mechanics · Numerical Methods · Scientific Computing
 ---

 ## Motivation